Signal Monitoring and Parameter Tuning Over XCP on Serial and TCP/IP

 If you select Communication interface as

 TCP/IP, ensure to configure the Ethernet option.
-For more information, see Ethernet.
+For more information, refer Configure Network Settings for STMicroelectronics Discovery Boards Ethernet Resource.

 Specify the corresponding COM port that the target hardware uses.